babelouest/glewlwyd/docs/WEBAUTHN.md

-# Glewlwyd Webauthn Schema Documentation
+# Glewlwyd WebAuthn Schema Documentation

 [![License: CC BY 4.0](https://licensebuttons.net/l/by/4.0/80x15.png)](https://creativecommons.org/licenses/by/4.0/)

 ![scheme-webauthn](screenshots/scheme-webauthn.png)

-The Webauthn Schema implements authentication based on the [Webauthn API](https://w3c.github.io/webauthn/).
+The WebAuthn Schema implements authentication based on the [WebAuthn API](https://w3c.github.io/webauthn/).
 This allows users to authenticate to Glewlwyd using physical devices: Android phones, Yubikeys, etc.

 The user needs to register its device to Glewlwyd first, then when a webauthn authentication is required, the user plugs its device, end the authentication process is validated without the users need to enter a password.